 At your request we will correct any out-of-date or inaccurate information.
 ACON will do this either over the phone or face-to-face.
 You may arrange an appointment to view your personal information or you may request a written copy.

-To obtain access to, or copies of, or to correct or up-date your personal, sensitive, information you will need to complete a ‘Personal Information Inquiry’ form.
-To change just your contact details you will need to complete a ‘Change of Address’ form.
-Copies of both of these forms may be obtained either by telephoning or writing to us or by down-loading them from our web-site.
+To obtain access to, or copies of, or to correct or up-date your personal, sensitive, information you will need to complete the ‘Personal Information Inquiry’ form.
+To change just your contact details you will need to complete the ‘Change of Address’ form.
+Copies of both of these online forms are available here.

 ACON contact details are at the end of this document.

 ACON does not use identifiers or reference numbers assigned by other organisations or government departments or services.
 Nor does ACON assign identifiers or reference to personal information records except where we have obtained your approval to do so, such as membership numbers or client case file numbers.

 ACON does not release its own membership or client case file numbers to other organisations.
 Nor do we divulge any information that may in any way identify a particular individual to other organisations, or to ACON staff or volunteers.